 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple.
-I will show you through the step by step installation PHP 7.3 in CentOS 8 server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install PHP 7.3 On CentOS 8

 Step 1.
-First you need to enable Remi and EPEL yum repositories on your system.
+First, you need to enable Remi and EPEL yum repositories on your system.

 Step 2.
 Installing PHP 7.3 in CentOS 8.

 Now we can install PHP 7.3 and some common extensions for it.
-We’re also installing these extensions because you’ll find that many software like CMS (WordPress, Joomla etc) require these extensions from time to time, so it’s good to have them readily installed:
+We’re also installing these extensions because you’ll find that many software like CMS (WordPress, Joomla, etc) require these extensions from time to time, so it’s good to have them readily installed:

 Once it is completed, you can ensure that the latest stable release of PHP 7.3 is installed on your system by using the command:

-To test PHP, create a test file named info.php with he content below.
+To test PHP, create a test file named info.php with the content below.
 Save the file, then browse to it to see if PHP is working: